Skip to Content

 Day 3 | Take a day trip to Ang Thong National Park

 Ang Thong Marine Park is an archipelago of 42 islands in the Gulf of Thailand.
-It’s home to an incredibly diverse landscape with limestone cliffs as high as 400 metres, and is a must-visit if you’re in the area.
+It’s home to an incredibly diverse landscape with limestone cliffs as high as 400 meters, and is a must-visit if you’re in the area.
 This is one of the most beautiful places in Thailand, and you’ll agree with me!

 The islands of Ang Thong appeared in the novel ‘The Beach’ by Alex Garland, and even if the movie with DiCaprio was actually filmed in Phi Phi Leh, these islands became more known thanks to the novel.